hafedh049/PCAP-Training/MISCS/DUMPS/Part I.md

 > >- C $\color{green}\checkmark$
 > >- D $\color{green}\checkmark$

-Here’s the formatted question:

 > [!important]
 > ### Question 33 ( Exam A )
 > Which of the following snippets will execute without raising any unhandled exceptions?
-(Select answers)
 >
 > - **A.**
 >